LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       control construct).

    predicate definition context
-      The object or category that contains the definition (i.e. clauses) for a predicate.
+      The object or category that contains the definition (i.e., clauses) for a predicate.

    predicate execution context